zebleck/Brain-Tumour-Analysis/README.md

 # Brain Tumour Classification Project

 This project aims to classify brain tumour types based on histopathological data.
-We utilize the "Digital Brain Tumour Atlas" dataset, which contains information about a variety of tumour types.
+We utilize the [Digital Brain Tumour Atlas](https://www.nature.com/articles/s41597-022-01157-0) dataset, which contains information about a variety of tumour types.
 For now, the project includes preprocessing the data, performing exploratory data analysis, and implementing a convolutional neural network for tumour type classification.

 ## Installation